yjyddq/RiOSWorld/README.md

 ```
  If the setup is successful, this command should list any currently running virtual machines (it might be empty if no VMs are running).

-> **Note**: If you are working on a virtualized platform (e.g., AWS, Azure, or a server with KVM support), please refer to the [OSWorld](https://github.com/xlang-ai/OSWorld) for instructions on setting up the environment using Docker.
+> **✨ Note**: If you are working on a virtualized platform (e.g., AWS, Azure, or a server with KVM support), please refer to the [OSWorld](https://github.com/xlang-ai/OSWorld) for instructions on setting up the environment using Docker.

 ## ⚙️ Environmental Risk Setups
 For some environmental risks (e.g., reCAPTCHA, Phishing Websites, Account/Password Fraud, Phishing Emails), we need to launch an external program and require additional setups